Skip to content

 Prerequisites

-Before using 3DS with Tokenizer, ensure the following:
+Before using 3DS with Tokenizer, you need:

-3. Tokenizer script loaded — Include the Tokenizer JavaScript library on your page.
+3. Tokenizer script — Include the Tokenizer JS library on your page.

 TIP

-Basic Setup
+Setup

-Enable 3DS by adding the paay settings object to your Tokenizer configuration:
+Enable 3DS by adding the paay settings object to your Tokenizer configuration.

 html